BtoBhatta/BtoBhatta/pages/about-my-mentor.md

   image: /assets/images/graduate-student-mentor.svg
   website: https://example.com/blessing-ojeme
   bio: |
-    Dr. Blessing Ojeme is a graduate researcher at CEAMLS, where she works on artificial intelligence applications in healthcare.
-She is passionate about leveraging technology to address real-world challenges and advancing the development of trustworthy and impactful AI systems.
+    Dr. Blessing Ojeme is a graduate researcher at CEAMLS, where he works on artificial intelligence applications in healthcare.
+He is passionate about leveraging technology to address real-world challenges and advancing the development of trustworthy and impactful AI systems.

-    Alongside her research, she enjoys exploring new technologies, collaborating with interdisciplinary teams, and supporting student learning and development.
+    Alongside his research, he enjoys exploring new technologies, collaborating with interdisciplinary teams, and supporting student learning and development.
-    She believes in continuous growth, curiosity, and using innovation to create positive change in society.
+    He believes in continuous growth, curiosity, and using innovation to create positive change in society.

 faculty_mentor: